 Jobos Bay - Photo credit: NOAA

-This factsheet describes a 2017 science transfer project that developed a risk communication training for reserves to build risk communication capacity in four coastal communities.
+This project overview describes a 2017 science transfer project that developed a risk communication training for reserves to build risk communication capacity in four coastal communities.

 This article discusses changes to the Coos estuary over the past 150 years, and their present and future impacts.

 This website contains data and files to run hydrodynamic modeling simulations for Coos estuary in southwestern Oregon.

 These coastal hazard risk communication training process agendas can be used to as a model help facilitators develop trainings for coastal decision makers in other communities.

 These facilitation guides and job aids, part of a Resilience Metrics toolkit, provide tools and activities for each step of the process to develop and track metrics of adaptation success.

 These case studies, part of a Resilience Metrics toolkit, show how particular communities have defined and tracked their progress on climate adaptation goals.